Kingsley School Bideford

-Kingsley School Bideford is a co-educational independent school in Bideford, Devon.
+Kingsley School Bideford is a co-educational private day and boarding school in Bideford, Devon, England.
 The school was founded in 1884 as Edgehill College, and merged with Grenville College in 2009 to form Kingsley.

 Alongside Shebbear College and West Buckland School, Kingsley is one of the three main independent schools in North Devon.
 It currently enrols 402 pupils.

 History

 Kingsley was established in January 2009 as a merger of Edgehill College and Grenville College.
 The school's namesake is that of novelist Charles Kingsley, author of the locally-based adventure novel Westward Ho!
 (1855).

-Edgehill College was founded in 1884 by the Bible Christian Church.
+Edgehill College was founded in 1884 by the Methodist Church of Great Britain.
 Grenville College was founded in 1954 as an Anglican boys' school and in 1994 merged with Stella Maris, a Roman Catholic convent school, becoming co-educational.

 On 28 October 2008, it was announced by Methodist Education that the schools would merge in a response to difficulty and pressure placed on maintaining independent education in North Devon.
 The move was triggered by a fall in pupil numbers at both schools since education reforms in 1997, and by difficult economic circumstances both locally and nationally.

-In September 2019, the school was sold by the Methodist Independent Schools Trust (MIST) to KSI Education, a new educational company linked to Hong Kong-based China First Capital Group.
+In September 2019, the school was sold by the Methodist Independent Schools Trust (MIST) to KSI Education, a new educational company linked to Hong Kong–based China First Capital Group.

 Kingsley currently divides its students into four houses, competing against one another in sport and academics: Putsborough, Croyde, Woolacombe and Saunton.
 Each house is named after a coastal resort along the local North Devon Coast AONB.